aliHalani/phone-mouse/README.md

 ## Demo

-View a demo of the project below!
+Click the thumbnail below to view a demo of the project!

 [![Phone Mouse Demo](https://i.vimeocdn.com/video/889846742.webp)](https://vimeo.com/416122456)